-81. This provision requires the DPA to prepare a draft determination in relation to an application and to distribute that draft determination to all agencies or persons interested in the application.
-The DPA is required to provide interested agencies or persons with a written invitation to notify it, within a specified period, as to whether anyone wishes that a conference be held about the draft determination (cl.34(2)).
+81. This provision requires the DPA to prepare a draft determination in relation to an application and to distribute that draft determination to the applicant agency and all persons interested in the application.
+The DPA is required to provide the agency and interested persons with a written invitation to notify it, within a specified period, whether anyone wishes a conference to be held about the draft determination (cl.34(2)).